 After training, observe participants and provide opportunities for feedback.
 Observations and feedback must focus on performance of the learning objectives.
 Remember that a single training experience, no matter how well put together, is unlikely to create a profound, long-term impact on individual behaviours or on the workplace environment.

-Employees need ongoing training to learn new things and to reinforce their existing knowledge of company policies, practices, and procedures, including safe work practices and acceptable workplace behaviors.
-They should also have access to professional development opportunities.
-When you invest in your employees, you show that that your company is committed to them and values their contributions.
+Employees need ongoing training to learn new things.
+They need training to reinforce their existing knowledge of company policies, practices, and procedures, including safe work practices and acceptable workplace behaviours.
+And they should have opportunities for professional development.

 Successful business leaders recognize that training is a long-term investment in the most important resource of the organization – its people.